-Western Bluebirds are a small member of the thrush family, which includes their much bigger cousin the American Robin.
+Western Bluebirds are a small member of the thrush family, which includes their much larger cousin the American Robin.
 Male Western Bluebirds are shiny blue above with rust-orange extending from a vest on the breast onto the upper back.
 Females are considerably more muted than males, and are gray-buff with a pale orange wash on the breast and blue tints to the wings and tail.
 The throat is blue in males and gray-buff in females, and the lower belly is whitish.

 There are other birds which can appear similar to bluebirds–especially when they are in motion–but bluebirds can be identified by behaviour, as well.
 Western Bluebirds tend to perch fairly low to the ground on prominent limbs, fence posts, and signs, sitting erect, and often appearing somewhat chubby or as though they are “sitting on their feet”.
 They also tend to stay low to the ground when flying.
 They forage for insects by scanning the ground from a perch, then abruptly dropping to seize something they’ve spied.
 Swallows, on the other hand, are aerial acrobats, swooping and swerving through the air feeding on air-borne insects.